sathomas/jsDataV.is/src/text/ch8/04-restapi.md

 ## Connecting with the Nike+ Service

 Although our example application relies on the Nike+ service for its data, we haven't looked at the details of that service's interface.
-We have seen hints Nike+ doesn't quite conform to common <span class="smcp">REST</span> <span class="smcp">API</span> conventions that application libraries such as Backbone.js expect.
-That's true, but it isn't all that unusual.
+As I've mentioned, Nike+ doesn't quite conform to common <span class="smcp">REST</span> <span class="smcp">API</span> conventions that application libraries such as Backbone.js expect.
+But Nike+ isn't very unusual in that regard.
 There really isn't a true _standard_ for <span class="smcp">REST</span> <span class="smcp">API</span>s, and many other services take approaches similar to Nike+.
 Fortunately Backbone.js anticipates this variation.
 As we'll see in the following steps, extending Backbone.js to support <span class="smcp">REST</span> <span class="smcp">API</span> variations isn't all that difficult.

 ### Step 1: User Authorization

 As you might expect, Nike+ doesn't allow anyone on the internet to retrieve details for any user's runs.
 Users expect at least some level of privacy for that information.
 Before our app can retrieve any running information, therefore, it will need the user's permission.
 We won't go into the details of that process here, but it's result will be an `authorization_token`.
 This object is an arbitrary string that our app will have to include with every Nike+ request.
 If the token is missing or invalid, Nike+ will deny our app access to the data.

-Up until now we've left all of the details of the <span class="smcp">REST</span> <span class="smcp">API</span> to Backbone.js, and you might think it would be tricky to modify how Backbone.js constructs its <span class="smcp">AJAX</span> calls.
-In fact,though, it's not.
+Up until now we've let Backbone.js handle all of the details of the <span class="smcp">REST</span> <span class="smcp">API</span>.
+Next, we'll have to modify how Backbone.js constructs its <span class="smcp">AJAX</span> calls.
+Fortunately, this isn't as tricky as it sounds.
 All we need to do is add a `sync` method to our Runs collection.
 When a `sync` method is present in a collection, Backbone.js calls it whenever it makes an <span class="smcp">AJAX</span> request.
 (If there is no such method for a collection, Backbone.js calls its primary `Backbone.sync` method.)
 We'll define the new method directly in the collection.

 ``` {.javascript .numberLines}
 Running.Collections.Runs = Backbone.Collection.extend({